wongdigital/taxonomy-generator/README.md

 # Markdown Tag Taxonomy Generator

-A Python tool that uses LangChain and Large Language Models (LLMs) to analyze Markdown files and generate a semantic taxonomy with categories and tags.
+A Python tool that uses LangChain and Large Language Models (LLMs) to analyze Markdown files, extract relevant tags, and build semantic relationships between them.

 ## Overview

 This tool helps organize collections of Markdown files (like blog posts, notes, documentation) by:

-1. Generating semantic categories based on content analysis
-2. Creating relevant tags for each category
+1. Extracting meaningful tags from document content
+2. Building relationships between tags to create a taxonomy
-3. Saving the taxonomy in structured JSON format
+3. Saving the taxonomy and tag information in structured JSON format

-It uses LLMs (like GPT-3.5/4) to understand the semantic meaning of your content and create meaningful categories and tags.
+It uses LLMs (like GPT-3.5/4 or Claude) to understand the semantic meaning of your content and create meaningful tag relationships.

 ## Features

-- **Two-Phase Taxonomy Generation**:
-  - Category Generation: Creates general categories based on content analysis
-  - Tag Generation: Generates specific tags for each category
-- **Smart Content Analysis**: Uses LLMs to identify relevant topics and concepts
+- **Smart Tag Extraction**: Uses LLMs to identify relevant topics, concepts, and themes
+- **Relationship Building**: Creates hierarchical and associative relationships between tags
 - **Parallel Processing**: Utilizes multiple CPU cores for faster document analysis
+- **Multi-Provider Support**: Works with OpenAI GPT models and Anthropic Claude
+- **Adaptive Rate Limiting**: Smart handling of API rate limits
-- **Configurable Output**: Control the number of categories and tags
+- **Configurable Output**: Control the number of tags and relationship confidence
 - **JSON Output**: Clean, structured output in JSON format
-- **Interactive Mode**: Prompts for category and tag counts if not specified
+- **Interactive Mode**: Prompts for tag counts if not specified
 - **Flexible Configuration**: Support for config files and command-line options
+- **Type-Safe Implementation**: Uses Pydantic models for robust data handling

 ## Installation

 ### Prerequisites

 - Python 3.8+
-- OpenAI API key
+- OpenAI API key or Anthropic API key

 ### Setup